iamacoffeepot/statera-core/README.md

 ## Overview

 Statera is a decentralized finance protocol that provides users a means to originate fixed-term over-collateralized loans with yield bearing assets.
-Instead of charging interest during the life of a loan, Libra takes profits  when the loan is closed and distributes them at a prearranged proportion to the borrower and lenders.
+Instead of charging interest during the life of a loan, Statera takes profits  when the loan is closed and distributes them at a prearranged proportion to the borrower and lenders.

 ## Organization